sherpa/sherpa/docs/fit/index.rst

 updated to reflect the new model values.
 Three new plot styles are used:
-:py:class:`~sherpa.plot.FitPlot` shows both the data and model values, :py:class:`~sherpa.plot.DelchiPlot` to show the residuals, and :py:class:`~sherpa.plot.SplotPlot` to control the layout of the plots:
+:py:class:`~sherpa.plot.FitPlot` shows both the data and model values, :py:class:`~sherpa.plot.DelchiPlot` to show the residuals, and :py:class:`~sherpa.plot.SplitPlot` to control the layout of the plots:

    >>> from sherpa.plot import DelchiPlot, FitPlot, SplitPlot
    >>> fplot = FitPlot()